The Clear Edge

 • Content topic selection (from approved category list)

-Common failure: No escalation rules.
-Team either asks about everything (defeating delegation) or makes calls outside their authority (creating problems).
-You need clear triggers for “when to escalate.”
+Common failure: No escalation rules, so the team either asks about everything (defeating delegation) or makes calls outside their authority (creating problems).

-Failure example: A $69K/month SaaS consultant delegated client communication to an account manager with the boundary “handle routine updates, escalate strategic decisions.”
+A $69K/month SaaS consultant delegated client communication to an account manager with the boundary “handle routine updates, escalate strategic decisions.”
 Vague boundary.

-The fix wasn’t pulling back delegation—it was clarifying escalation triggers.
-New rule: “Any scope change over $2,000 or 5 hours of additional work requires my approval before agreeing.”
+“Any scope change over $2,000 or 5 hours of additional work requires my approval before agreeing.”

-Level 3: Create Decisions
+Level 3: When To Delegate Strategic Direction Decisions

 These are strategic decisions that shape business direction.
 They can’t follow templates because each situation is unique.